neoxcrazy/gg-bot-upload-assistant/README.md

     New Features
         * Refactoring code in anticipation to v3.0 release
         * Improved dupe check with HDR Support
+        * Improved dupe check with support for REPACKS and PROPER
         * Dynamic piece size calculation for mktorrent
+        * Implemented a Skip Screenshots feature

     Bug Fixes
         * Issue#25: Unhashable list error when uploading tv shows